qwerty12/X250-Hackintosh/README.md

 So yeah, update your Clover before macOS!
 * The batteries drain quite fast.
 I'm hoping that this is because of me running my laptop at 1680x944 (3360x1888 "Retina"), setting battery thresholds on batteries that are already old and not allowing the audio chip to go into powersaving mode when headphones are plugged in
 * I don't believe Mojave supports VGA out, and I've never tested the MiniDP port.
 If you do get either working, and changes to the files in this repo were needed in order to do so, please create a PR.
-* With a Clover update, sleeping would cause the UEFI to report a CMOS checkum error on reboot.
-This guide uses VirtualSMC instead of the venerable FakeSMC because when the CMOS checksum was invalidated, the Lenovo UEFI was fine about it, but with FakeSMC (or perhaps Clover's SMCHelper-64.efi driver) a hang would occur at the point before Clover could hand over booting to the macOS kernel.
+* This guide uses VirtualSMC instead of the venerable FakeSMC because when the CMOS checksum was invalidated, the Lenovo UEFI was fine about it, but with FakeSMC (or perhaps Clover's SMCHelper-64.efi driver) a hang would occur at the point before Clover could hand over booting to the macOS kernel.
 While FakeSMC can display your fan speed with ACPISensors, VirtualSMC has no issues with booting whenever the CMOS checksum was bad.
 * While Lenovo finally got rid of their terrible Wi-Fi card whitelist, meaning that one can now switch out the Intel Wi-Fi card (which I do think is better than the DW1830), the UEFI is still locked nevertheless.
 While it's not really a huge issue, we will forever be at the mercy of the developers behind the following software:
     * Clover to update the "CPU power management patch for haswell with locked msr" patch built into it.
 MSR 0xE2 is locked by the Lenovo UEFI and a KP happens when macOS attempts to set it - the Clover patch nullifies such attempts.
     * WhateverGreen to patch the FB kexts to work with 32MB DVMT-prealloc.
 The Lenovo UEFI only allocates 32MB, and the EFI variable that controls it is locked.
 As explained by RehabMan, the Apple framebuffer kexts expect at least 64MB and will KP when it can't get this.
 The UEFI 256/512 MB GPU memory setting has no relation to this ☹️